How much will I be paid?

 Exceptions: Some faculty/staff teach as part of job duty.
-E.g. Deans, academic dept. heads, some academic advisors, etc.
+E.g. Deans, academic department heads, some academic advisors, etc.

 How will I be paid?

-Instructors may choose supplemental pay, or transfer of funds to department.
-Typically, instructors are eligible to use these funds for conference travel, etc. Note: This is at the discretion of the appropriate department head/ administrator.
+Instructors may choose supplemental pay or transfer of funds to department.
+Typically, instructors who choose transfer of funds are eligible to use these funds for conference travel, etc. Note: This is at the discretion of the appropriate department head/administrator.
 Faculty may not direct the use of their own funds per IRS tax policies.

 What are the GEP101 course goals and objectives?

 Students will develop the necessary skills to be academically successful and will understand the role of scholarship in the University and in larger society.

 Objective A1: Students will develop information literacy, critical thinking, and communication skills in an academic area by successfully completing a research project or scholarly paper and orally presenting a summary of findings.